datastaxdevs/workshop-cassandra-driver-nodejs-portugues/README.md

 ### 2c.
 Connecting to a Cassandra DB

-If you want to practice with a standard Cassandra installation instead, you will need the IP address(es) of at least one of the nodes in the cluster, plus any other authentication mechanism configured on the cluster.
+If you want to practice with a standard Cassandra installation instead of an Astra DB instance, you will need the IP address(es) of at least one of the nodes in the cluster, plus any other authentication mechanism configured on the cluster.